The Commons at Mythava

 Therapist — Northeast

 Rethinking what it means to be present with a client — less technique, more actual contact.
-Trying to build a practice that doesn't exhaust her.
+Building a practice that doesn't exhaust her.

 Artist — Southeast